Graduate Coursework

 Prior studies may be credited towards your degree and potentially reduce the duration of your course.
 This is known as Advanced Standing (also known as credit or recognition of prior learning).

-Students with a Graduate Diploma in Music Therapy (or equivalent) may be eligible for up to 50 points credit.
+Students with a Graduate Diploma in Music Therapy (or equivalent) may be eligible for up to 50 points of credit.

 For additional, in-depth details on entry requirements and admissions for this course, refer to the University Handbook.